TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 **Diode Clipping Applications:**
 Clipping circuits are used to limit the voltage of a signal to a certain level.
 - **Simulation Analysis:**
-  - `shunt_clipper.png`: Shows a shunt clipper circuit, where the diode is in parallel with the load.
-  - `Shunt_clipper_graphic_possitive_peak_clipping.png`: This graph shows the output when the positive peak of the signal is clipped at the diode's forward voltage (~0.7V) plus the reference voltage.
+  - The shunt clipper circuit is shown in Figure 8.
+The resulting waveforms in Figure 9 demonstrate how the positive and negative peaks of the signal are clipped at the desired voltage levels.
-  - `Shunt_clipper_graphic_negative_peak_clipping.png`: This shows the negative peak being clipped.

 <div align="center">
   <img src="./images/shunt_clipper.png" alt="Shunt Clipper Circuit" width="400"/>